oyvindstegard/pom/README.md

 Combine `pom` with `grep` for very exact extractions of information.
 (And let Inspector Pom worry about parsing the XML, which can be a pain to grep directly.)

+### Colorized output

+There is experimental support for colorized output to improve readability.
+This deemphasizes group-ids and highlights version numbers and section headings.
+Use option `-c` to enable.

+To always use colorized output, add this to `~/.bashrc` or similar:

+    alias pom='pom -c'

 ## Command help